NeuraLegion/sectester-js-demo/README.md

 ```

 The runner is now ready to perform your tests.
 To start scanning your endpoint, first, you have to create a `SecScan` instance.

+Now, you will write and run your first unit test!

 Let's verify the `GET /users/:id` endpoint for SQLi: